datacarpentry/astronomy-python/_episodes/03-transform.md

 ## Saving the DataFrame

-At this point we have run a successful query and cleaned up the results.
+At this point we have run a successful query and combined the results into a single `DataFrame`.
 This is a good time to save the data.

 To save a Pandas `DataFrame`, one option is to convert it to an Astropy `Table`, like this: